fluentassertions/fluentassertions/README.md

 * [NSpec](http://nspec.org/)
 * [MSpec](https://github.com/machine/machine.specifications)

+The releases are available as Zipped downloads from the [Releases](https://github.com/dennisdoomen/fluentassertions/releases) section or by getting the corresponding [NuGet package](https://www.nuget.org/packages/FluentAssertions).

 Why?
 ----
 Nothing is more annoying then a unit test that fails without clearly explaining why.
 More than often, you need to set a breakpoint and start up the debugger to be able to figure out what went wrong.
 Jeremy D. Miller once gave the advice to ["keep out of the debugger hell"](http://codebetter.com/jeremymiller/2005/08/18/testing-granularity-feedback-cycles-and-holistic-development/) and I can only agree with that.